Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Summary Statistic and Prior Distribution

 \subsection{Basic Summary Statistic}

-The quality of the NN estimates relies on the selection of a summary statistic that is sensitive to small changes in the parameter.
-Standard summary statistics used in \cite{creelNeuralNetsIndirect2017} such as mean, variance and auxiliary regressions, are not effective at identifying the parameters of the excitation kernel when applied to the interval censored Hawkes process.
+The quality of the NN estimates relies on selecting a summary statistic that is sensitive to small changes in the parameter.
+Experimentation found that standard summary statistics used in \cite{creelNeuralNetsIndirect2017} such as mean, variance and auxiliary regressions, are not effective at identifying the parameters of the excitation kernel when applied to the interval censored Hawkes process.
 Additionally, we desire a summary statistic that is computable in linear time, to facilitate the rapid generation of training samples.
 A final criterion for the ideal summary statistic is that it is of the smallest dimension that allows for identification of the parameters, as this reduces the size of the corresponding NN, improving training speed and performance.

 In this section, we propose a novel summary statistic that is constructed from two misspecified models.
 It satisfies the properties outlined above, with the quality of the resulting NN estimates demonstrated in Section~\ref{sec:nn_simstudy}.
-Importantly, the principle upon which the summary statistic is formulated can feasibly be generalised to other processes with intractable likelihoods or incomplete information.
-For now, we make the assumption that the background rate is constant and the censoring interval width is also constant.
+Importantly, the principle upon which the summary statistic is formulated can feasibly be generalised to other processes under incomplete information.
+For now, we assume that the background rate is constant and the censoring intervals are equal in width.
 These assumptions will be relaxed in Section~\ref{ssec:timevary}.